 In certain circumstances, contraventions may not warrant any action.
 This can be where the cost of compliance significantly outweighs the detrimental impact of the contravention, or where the cost of the required enforcement action to the Council significantly outweighs the detrimental impact of the contravention on the community.
-A decision of no action may also be taken where action is inappropriate in the circumstances, such as where an organisation has ceased to trade, or the offender is elderly and frail and formal action would seriously damage their well being.
+A decision of no action may also be taken where action is inappropriate in the circumstances, such as where an organisation has ceased to trade, or the offender has mental capacity considerations or is elderly and frail and formal action would seriously damage their well being.